Iskanderkul Lake and Sarytag: the ultimate travel guide

 From Sarvoda you can take a shared taxi when available or a private taxi.

 In hindsight April wasn’t the best time to visit Iskanderkul lake.
-The season hadn’t started yet, hotels were closed and the weather isn’t the best with a high possibility of rain.
+The season hadn’t started yet, hotels were closed and the weather isn’t the best with lots of rain.
 It rained two days out of the three days I was there.

-My original plan was to visit the Yagnob valley as well, but the last day it rained so much that I almost couldn’t reach Sarvoda because the road was washed away by mudslides.
+My original plan was to visit the Yagnob valley as well.
+But the last day it rained so much that I almost couldn’t reach Sarvoda as the road was washed away by mudslides.
 Luckily a French couple at the other side of the mudslide gave me a lift as they tried to reach the lake, but decided to turn back.

 The trekking season in the Fann mountains runs from June to September and these are the best months to visit Iskanderkul lake.
-These are the months there is stable and dry weather with pleasant temperatures.
+Summer in Tajikistan brings milder temperatures, with average daytime temperatures ranging from 20°C to 30°C (68°F to 86°F) in the Iskanderkul Lake region.
+The weather is generally sunny, allowing for clear views of the mountains.

 Disclaimer: This travelguide about Iskanderkul lake & Sarytag Tajikistan contains affiliate links.
 If you buy any service through any of my links, I will get a small commission at no extra cost to you.
 These earnings help me to keep Backpack Adventures alive!
 Thanks for your support!